p810/mysql-helper/readme.md

 > **Note:** For more connection options, see [the documentation](docs/01_Getting_Started.md).

-Then use the builder factory methods to fluently build your SQL queries with `p810\MySQL\Builder\Builder`s:
+Then use the builder factory methods to fluently build your SQL queries with a `p810\MySQL\Builder\Builder` object:

 ```php
 $query = $connection->select()->from('users')->where('username', 'Bob');